 What are the benefits of using a DNS server?

 A Domain Name System is a centralized utility that gives the IP addresses a domain name.
-What are the benefits of DNS servers?
-Is using DNS servers necessary for web safety?

 - DNS is the only system that allows online users to browse and use the internet.

 - Only by typing the name of websites DNS servers help you in finding the website using your web browser (like Chrome, Safari, Firefox, and Internet Explorer)

 - You don’t need to memorize numbers.
 Meaning that, Instead of IP addresses or a string of numbers, you enter the domain name or URL; this makes searching through the internet easier for you.

 - DNS servers make online transactions possible.

 - DNS servers let you identify the data service’s technical functionality, defining the DNS protocol, detailed data structures specification, and data communication exchanges.
 Moreover, DNS adds an extra layer of security, making the process much safer.

 - DNS enhances the security of DNS infrastructure, which is an essential factor for dynamic, secure updates.

 - When customers visit your website, they will experience more reliable, secure, and faster online transactions.

 The question that you probably have in mind right now is How to configure the Mikrotik DNS server?